yazdipour/notes/ml/deep.md

 ## LSTM - Long Short Term Memory

+LSTM network is a type of RNN model that avoids the vanishing gradient problem by adding 'forget' gates.

 <https://colah.github.io/posts/2015-08-Understanding-LSTMs/>

 ![](https://pythonprogramming.net/static/images/machine-learning/long-short-term-memory-cell-LSTM.png)

-Recurring data goes through what is referred to as the Keep Gate or Forget Gate, basically which decides what to keep and what to remove from the recurring data.
+Recurring data goes through what is referred to as the Keep Gate or Forget Gate, basically which decides what to keep and zwhat to remove from the recurring data.
 From here, we get to the new input data, determining what new to add from it, then, finally, we decide what our new output will be.

 - Sigmoid and Tahn activation function are useful in LSTM
 - [MNIST - RNN with LSTM cell example in TensorFlow](https://pythonprogramming.net/rnn-tensorflow-python-machine-learning-tutorial/)